 Picture 11 has been made in medium detail and shows a hair from a 30cm distance.

 High Dynamic Range (HDR)

 High dynamic range is a technique used in imaging and photography to reproduce a greater dynamic range of luminosity.
 The aim is to present a similar range of luminance to that experienced through the human visual system.
-The human eye adjust constantly for the broad range of luminance present in the environment.
+The human eye adjusts constantly for the broad range of luminance present in the environment.
 The brain continuously interprets this information so that a viewer can see in a wide range of light conditions.

 You must know, that basically, every picture contains two areas of different sensitivity.
 The first area is our object, which we are capturing like a building, landscape, etc. The second area is the sky, which may contain a sun, clouds or some remote barely visible objects like mountains, etc. In typical, compact cameras like Canon SX130 IS (my previous model) you can enjoy the object, unfortunately with a white sky, especially during the day, when the sky is covered by high-level or mid-level clouds (Pic.12 -15).
-In another case you will have beautiful sky, but your object will have shown like a dark contour without many details.
+In another case, you will have a beautiful sky, but your object will have shown as a dark contour without many details.
 A basic role of HDR is to put those of areas together and make your photo readable and tidy.

 The D5300 offers a feature, that provides automated HDR photography.
 When you enable this option, the camera records two images, each at different exposure settings and then produces a single HDR image.
 When you enable the HDR option you have the choice of the following (Pic.
 16,17).
 If you select the automatic mode, the camera will choose what it considers the best adjustment.
 I didn’t use this option during my test.
 I focused on experimenting with HDR to find out the behaviour of this feature in different conditions.

 As you can notice below I used HDR during a few situations: